Introducing Satori - Heroic Labs LiveOps

 When the experiment ends you can review all results and metrics, and get actionable recommendations on which variant and audience resulted in an improved player experience.

 Satori provides a feature flag / remote configuration feature, simple to integrate with game clients, that gives you fine-grained control over when, how, and to who new features and functionality in your game are released.

 You can use feature flags across your entire user base or target them to specific audiences.
 Test a new feature in a limited market before releasing globally or give your VIP users a custom game mode, you decide the best strategy based on experiment results and insights from captured events.

 The Live Events Scheduler in Satori enables you to define any type of event - tournaments, battle passes, special offers, even messages and push notifications - and run it for any defined audiences or your entire user base.
 Events are similar to experiments but differ in that they are meant to be recurring, such as a monthly battle pass or holiday offer.

 Also similar to experiments, you can track any desired goal metrics for your live events (i.e. Return on Ad Spend) to identify which events are performing as desired and which could be improved (via further experiments).

-At launch, Satori is available to our existing customer base and to interested studios with early access.
-See the Satori site for more details and contact Heroic Labs to learn how you can get started.
+At launch, Satori is available to our existing customer base and to interested studios with early access, see the Satori site for more details.